data-apis/array-api/spec/API_specification/creation_functions.md

 -   **out**: _&lt;array&gt;_

     -   an array containing zeros.
+TODO: output array data type.

 ### <a name="zeros_like" href="#zeros_like">#</a> zeros_like(x, /, *, dtype=None)